janelu9/Aml/README.md

 |5070|       1|  a|  c|     500.0|     3|      a|2020-01-03| 180.0|               b|
 |5072|       1|  a|  c|     500.0|     3|      b|2020-01-03| 500.0|               c|

-Same 'batch_id' indicates these transactions belong to a complete chain.
+Same 'chain_id' indicates these transactions belong to a complete chain.
 Field 'depth' indicates the length of the chain.
 Enjoy it ! 🤗

 ## References